VisibilityOne Joins Logitech Collaboration Program

 Improved User Experience and Collaboration

-Logitech’s CollabOS integration with VisibilityOne significantly enhances management capabilities.
-This includes status monitoring across platforms like Microsoft Teams, Zoom, Google Meet, Tencent, and BYOD deployments.
+Logitech’s CollabOS integration with VisibilityOne significantly enhances management capabilities, including status monitoring across platforms like Microsoft Teams, Zoom, Google Meet, Tencent, and BYOD deployments.
 VisibilityOne also provides additional information like Goto Resolve status, Tap controller status, plus information on display settings, and much more.

 “At Logitech, we're dedicated to providing seamless and reliable video collaboration solutions," said Sudeep Trivedi, Head of Alliances at Logitech.
-"This partnership with VisibilityOne strengthens our commitment by offering deeper insights and improved manageability for businesses.
-The combined solution empowers IT teams to ensure a frustration-free video conferencing experience for end-users, ultimately fostering better communication and collaboration.”
+"This solution empowers IT teams to ensure a frustration-free video conferencing experience for end-users, ultimately fostering better communication and collaboration.”

 About VisibilityOne